Explanation: MCP

 Overview

 Hyaline has a built-in MCP server that can make your documentation available to LLM models via the Model Context Protocol (MCP).
-First, you use Hyaline to extract all of your documentation into a current data set organized by system.
+First, you use Hyaline to extract all of your documentation into a documentation data set.
 This data set is stored in an SQLite database and can be sent, shared, or used independently of Hyaline if you wish.
-Once the current data set is complete you install Hyaline’s MCP server in your host of choice (i.e. Claude Desktop) and point Hyaline to that data set.
-Once configured, your LLM will have the ability to list and retrieve all of your system documentation that is stored in your current data set.
-Then, when you as a developer ask your LLM to complete a task that requires documentation, your LLM can use the tools exposed by the MCP server via the host to list and retrieve relevant documentation.
+The data set can also be merged with other data sets to combine documentation from multiple sources.
+Once the documentation data set is complete, you install Hyaline’s MCP server in your host of choice (i.e. Claude Desktop) and point Hyaline to that data set.
+Once configured, your AI assistant will have the ability to list and retrieve all of your documentation that is stored in your documentation data set.
+Then, when you ask your LLM to complete a task that requires documentation, your LLM can use the tools exposed by the MCP server via the host to list and retrieve relevant documentation.

 Concepts